Skip to Content

 You can hop on a tram and visit the beachside town of Glenelg, which I consider to be one of the best beaches in Australia!

-Blue Lake/Mt Gambier
+Blue Lake/Mount Gambier

 Blue Lake in Mt Gambier